 Board Member Bios

-I graduated from Baker college, Flint in 2002 with an associate’s degree in Applied Science.
+I graduated from Baker College, Flint in 2002 with an associate degree in applied science.
 I obtained my RHIT in 2002 and began working in the cancer registry at St. Mary’s of Michigan, Saginaw.
 I was blessed with excellent mentors and received my CTR credentials in 2005.
-I also worked in the cancer registry at Covenant HealthCare, Saginaw for a span of 10 years and the registry at Genesys HealthPark in Grand Blanc.
+I also worked in the cancer registry at Covenant HealthCare, Saginaw for a span of 10 years and the registry at Accession Genesys Hospital in Grand Blanc.
 I accepted the cancer registry manager position at Michigan Medicine – University of Michigan’s Rogel Cancer Center, in May of 2015.
-I am very thankful and honored to be part of a very collaborative and multidisciplinary team of physicians, researchers and administrators.
-We are truly respected as cancer registry professionals and valued for the data we collect as it relates to patient care, outcomes and research.
+I am very thankful and honored to be part of a very collaborative and multidisciplinary team of physicians, researchers, and administrators.
+We are truly respected as cancer registry professionals and valued for the data we collect as it relates to patient care, outcomes, and research.
 Michigan Medicine is the largest hospital-based registry in Michigan with an annual case volume of over 13,500 cases.
-We have an amazing registry team of 26 employees, consisting of (1) manager (1) data administrator, (2) quality coordinators/educators, (1) health information analysts, (18) CTR remote abstractors, (2) follow up coordinators and (1) temp from the Oncology Care Model (OCM) project.
-We are a National Cancer Institute (NCI) Commission on Cancer (CoC) designated program and are the 2nd Leading Public Research University in the US.
-I am very passionate about my profession and love to share with whoever is interested.
-Last year, I was honored to present the CTR profession and career pathways to several HIM senior classes at various colleges and presented the same topic at Michigan’s Health Information Management state meeting.
+We have an amazing registry team of 26 employees, consisting of (1) manager (1) data administrator, (3) quality coordinators/educators, (1) health information analyst, and (20) CTR remote abstractors.
+We are a National Cancer Institute (NCI) Commission on Cancer (CoC) designated program and National Accredited Program for Rectal Cancer (NAPRC).
+I am very passionate about my profession and continue to promote and support individuals interested in becoming certified in the field.

 I love spending time with my family and friends!
-I have a daughter, son-in-law and a three-year-old granddaughter who is excited about becoming a “big sister” this coming December.
+I have a daughter, son-in-law, an eight-year-old granddaughter and a 4-year-old grandson.
 I have a son and daughter-in-law, who I also enjoy spending time with.
-I like to kayak, hike, bike, read and am just “starting” to take up golf…FORE!
+I like to kayak, hike, bike, and read!

 I received my bachelor’s degree in Health Information Management from Ferris State University.
 My master’s degree is in Management from Aquinas College in Grand Rapids.
 I became certified as a cancer tumor registrar in 2016.
 I have worked in health information management for the majority of my career, from small acute care hospitals to large behavioral health hospitals.
 I have also done consulting and contract staffing in outpatient facilities/urgent care, skilled nursing & acute care facilities especially while my children were younger.